Probate Q&A Series How do I confirm service of process and formally extend the response deadline in a contested probate case in North Carolina?

 Confirming Service of Process

 • Ask the clerk to enter the return of service into the probate file.
-This entry triggers the 30-day answer period under N.C.
-Gen. Stat. § 28A-6-3.

 Formally Extending the Response Deadline

 • Agree to an extension in writing.
 Parties can stipulate to add time and file the stipulation with the clerk.
-The clerk then enters the new deadline.

 • If a party refuses, file a motion under Rule 6(b) of the North Carolina Rules of Civil Procedure.
-Ask the judge to grant additional days for good cause.
+Ask the court to grant additional days for good cause.
 Courts often allow extensions if a delay harms no one.

 • Serve your extension motion on all parties.
 Attach a proposed order.
-Under N.C.
-Gen. Stat. § 28A-6-3, the court may grant extensions to promote fairness.

 By confirming proper service and extending deadlines correctly, you protect your right to respond fully.
 You avoid default judgments and keep your voice heard in the contested probate case.